 Past surgical history should identify procedures that increase risk of dysmenorrhea, such as cervical conization and endometrial ablation.

-Sexual history should include prior or current history of sexual abuse.
+Sexual history should include prior or current history of sexual abuse or other traumatic events.

 Pelvic examination focuses on detecting causes of secondary dysmenorrhea.
 The vagina, vulva, and cervix are inspected for lesions and for masses protruding through the cervical os.
 Structures are palpated to check for a tight cervical os, prolapsed polyp or fibroid, uterine masses, adnexal masses, thickening of the rectovaginal septum, induration of the cul-de-sac, and nodularity of the uterosacral ligament.